A Complete Guide to Helping You Choose the Best Best Rifle Scope Anti-Cant Device!

 - Features: Made in the USA, High Visibility Fluorescent Fluid, Aircraft Grade 6061-T6 Aluminum, Black Hard Anodized Finish, Stainless Steel Hardware, ADI compatible

 It just doesn’t get any better than this!
-The Flatline-Ops Sniper Accu Level Articulating Scope Level has every feature a serious long range shooter could ask for in a rifle scope anti-cant device.
+The Flatline-Ops Hunter 1 Inch Articulating Scope Level has every feature a serious long range shooter could ask for in a rifle scope anti-cant device.

-Unlike most articulating anti-cant devices, this one mounts on your scope, usually without removing it.
+Unlike most articulating anti-cant devices, this unit mounts on your scope.
+And, in most instances, without removing it.
 You can install it for a right or left-handed shooter.
 It has the high-visibility fluorescent fluid in the level making it easy for your eye to pick up before each shot.
 Another huge difference is you can make fine adjustments after it has been mounted in both the closed and open position.

 The level arm has double detents that make sure it is locked in place before taking that critical shot.